DISQUALIFICATION ETC.

 (6) Before deciding whether to suspend a person under paragraph (3), or to revoke a suspension made under that paragraph, the bishop must consult –

-(a) the diocesan safeguarding advisor, and
+(a) the diocesan safeguarding officer, and

 (b) such other persons as the bishop considers appropriate.